bakiba/GUARDIANS-2025-Qualification/Exfil.md

 ## Exfil_24
 > What was the command used to download rclone and save it on disk?

-We tried just searching for `rclone` and lot of logs were returned that had the `process.command_line` that had reference to `revshell.txt` and no much of info in other fields were displaying:
+We just tried searching for `rclone` and lot of logs were returned that had referenced the `revshell.txt` in the `process.command_line` field and not much info in other fields:

 ![](img/Exfil/20250203161024.png)

-We figured that this means `rclone` was executed from the reverse shell and that command details are in some other field, so we looked at log details of the oldest log and noticed that `powershell.file.script_block_text` contains what we were looking for:
+We figured that this means `rclone` was executed from the reverse shell and that command details might be in some other field, so we looked at log details of the oldest log and noticed that `powershell.file.script_block_text` contains what we were looking for:

 ![](img/Exfil/20250203161236.png)